10 – Cattle Drive

-The Marshall Tucker Band was formed in the early 1970’s.
-Their roots began in the town of Spartanburgh, South Carolina.
+The Marshall Tucker Band was formed in the early 1970s.
+Their roots began in the town of Spartanburg, South Carolina.
 The band’s first album entitled The Marshall Tucker Band was released in 1973.
-For the next ten years the band would release at least one new album every year in what was considered their most prominent period.
-Even though the music industry went through many changes in the 1980’s, The Marshall Tucker Ban continued to tour and release new albums.
+For the next ten years, the band would release at least one new album every year in what was considered their most prominent period.
+Even though the music industry went through many changes in the 1980s, The Marshall Tucker Ban continued to tour and release new albums.

 # 10 – Cattle Drive